smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 * Spark Specific Features: BreakDataFrameLineage and Autocaching Let's consider the scenario illustrated in this figure:
 ![img.png](images/lineageExample.png)

+This can also be illustrated by these lines of Spark Code:

   ````
   val dataFrame2 = spark.table("table1).transform(doSomeComplexStuff1)